-E7 Activity.
-P16 used specific object (was used for): E70 Thing

-This property identifies a specific instance of E29 Design or Procedure in order to carry out an instance of E7 Activity or parts of it.
+Domain: E7 Activity Range: E29 Design or Procedure Subproperty of: E7 Activity.
+P16 used specific object (was used for): E70 Thing Quantification: many to many (0,n:0,n) Scope note: This property identifies a specific instance of E29 Design or Procedure in order to carry out an instance of E7 Activity or parts of it.
 The property differs from P32 used general technique (was technique of) in that P33 refers to an instance of E29 Design or Procedure, which is a concrete information object in its own right rather than simply being a term or a method known by tradition.
 Typical examples would include intervention plans for conservation or the construction plans of a building.

-- Ornamentation of silver cup 232 (E11) used specific technique 'Instructions for golden chase work by A N Other' (E29) (fictitious) - Rebuilding of Reichstag (E11) used specific technique Architectural plans by Foster and Partners (E29) (Foster, 2000)

-P34 concerned (was assessed by)

-E14 Condition Assessment

-E13 Attribute Assignment.
-P140 assigned attribute to (was attributed by): E1 CRM Entity
+Examples: The ornamentation of silver cup 232 (E11) used specific technique 'Instructions for golden chase work by A N Other' (E29). (fictitious) The rebuilding of the German Reichstag in Berlin (E11) used specific technique Architectural plans by Foster and Partners (E29).
+(Foster, 2000) In First Order Lo by P33(x,y) \Rightarrow E7(x) P33(x,y) \Rightarrow E29(y) P33(x,y) \Rightarrow P16(x,y) P34 concerned (was assessed by) Domain: E14 Condition Assessment Range: E18 Physical Thing Subproperty of: E13 Attribute Assignment.
+P140 assigned attribute to (was attributed by): E1 CRM Entity Quantification: many to many, necessary (1,n:0,n)